 7.)
 A shark’s tongue is called a basihyal and is totally useless.

 It has been recently discovered that orcas (killer whales) will hunt great whites for their livers.
 They take turns body slamming the shark and flipping it upside down, rendering it defenseless.
 Then they go in for the kill and eat its liver.

 8.)
 A great white has 300 teeth at a time.
 When a tooth is lost a new one takes its place.
 They go through about 1,000 teeth in their lifetime!

 9.)
-The whites don’t chew their food.
+These sharks don’t chew their food.
 Instead, they tear off hunks of flesh and swallow the smaller pieces whole.

 10.)
-Due to the fat content, carbs, and proteins in sea lions, if a white shark eats one, the shark wont have to eat again for another 3 months.
+Due to the fat content, carbs, and proteins in sea lions, if a white shark eats 1, the shark won’t have to eat again for another 3 months.

 But wait, there’s even more on the great white shark!